 If I would have written this in January I would have given them a D+ except in Miami Dade where Aetna was very competitive.
 Part of the reason for the Aetna rates being so high was in fact because they are a good, moral company who tried to cover everyone and they got burned hard when their claims came back.
 Thus they had a hard increase last year.
 Now with the release of their great, new plans we are back on the Aetna bus and loving it.

 Aetna Benefits B+

-Awesome benefits, only Blue Cross has slightly better benefits and Vista as well (Vista is an HMO in Florida so they are built for preventative care which means more comprehensive coverage) of course this might be ok.
+Awesome benefits, only Blue Cross has slightly better benefits.
 Everyone is different and depending on how much you spend per year on medical costs will determine which we plan we show you.
-Though if I had my choice everyone in Florida would either have Vista (and Coventry as well as they now own Vista and are excellently run), Blue Cross, or Aetna.
+Though if I had my choice everyone in Florida would either have Coventry, Blue Cross, or Aetna.
 Indeed these are the three leaders in South Florida individual health insurance.